Chakravakam (TV series): Plot

 Sameera comes to India and lives with Raghavamma.
 Irfan and Sameera become best friends from enemies, and Sagar and Sameera are in a relationship.
 Rekha, childhood friend of Sagar, loves Sagar and Sagar's brother Rahul is a close ally of James.
-As Rekha is rich, Rahul and Sagar's mother want to marry Rekha to Sagar.
-Sagar, jealous of the growing friendship between Sammera and Irfan, badly beats her up and tries to rape her, and while escaping she falls down a flight of stairs and her leg is broken.
+As Rekha is rich, Rahul and Sagar's mother wants Rekha to marry Sagar.
+Sagar, jealous of the growing friendship between Sameera and Irfan, badly beats her up and tries to rape her, and while escaping she falls down a flight of stairs and her leg is broken.
 Due to this, Sameera breaks off her marriage to Sagar.
-James frames Sameera falsely in a drug case and Sagar's family emotionally blackmail him into marrying Rekha.
+James frames Sameera in a narcotics case and Sagar's family emotionally blackmails him into marrying Rekha.

 Irfan and Wilson help Sameera to get released from jail.
-Rekha tests HIV positive and everyone except Sagar, Rahul and Sameera shun her and illtreat her.
-Jagan comes to meet Wilson, threatens Sameera whole asking for Wilson and Sameera pushes him in self defense.
-Japan gets a head injury and forgets his past life.
-Sameera asks Irfan's help to save Jagan, and it is revealed that Jagan falsely testified against Sameera as a witness in the drug case and later rescinded it after being blackmailed.
-Rekha realizes the kind nature of Sameera and decides to reunite Sagar and Sameera, who have broken up due to Sagar's violent nature, misunderstanding caused by Rekha in-between the two and Sagar sleeping with Rekha while being in a relation with Sameera.
-Sameera refuses.
-Banerjee wants to kill Jagan, James, Gayathri and DIG Sreenivas, wanting revenge on Irfan, provoke Banerjee into attacking Wilson, who gets Banerjee arrested.
-Banerjee tells Wilson and Irfan that Jangan killed his son and his wife died of shock.
+Rekha tests HIV positive and everyone except Sagar, Rahul, and Sameera shun her and mistreat her.
+Jagan comes to meet Wilson and threatens Sameera asking for Wilson and Sameera pushes him in self-defense.
+Jagan gets a head injury and loses his memory.
+Sameera asks Irfan's help to save Jagan, and it is revealed that Jagan falsely testified against Sameera as a witness in the drugs case and later rescinded it after being blackmailed.
+Rekha realises the kind nature of Sameera and decides to reunite Sagar and Sameera, who have broken up due to Sagar's violent nature, a misunderstanding caused by Rekha in between the two and Sagar sleeping with Rekha while being in a relationship with Sameera.
+Sameera refuses to the union.

+Banerjee wants to kill Jagan.
+James, Gayathri, and DIG Sreenivas, wanting revenge on Irfan, provoke Banerjee into attacking Wilson, who gets Banerjee arrested.
+Banerjee tells Wilson and Irfan that Jagan killed his son and his wife died of shock.
 Wilson, having lost Iqbal similarly decides to hand over Jagan to Banerjee.
-Seeing Sameera in danger, Jagan decides to surrender, but falls unconscious and remembers his past.
-It is revealed that Banerjee killed Jagan's parents when they found out the wrongdoings of Banerjee, took in Jagan and when found out that Jagan collected proofs against him, Banerjee planted a bomb in his car, and killed his own son, and his wife died due to shock.
-Sagar, seeing Jagan and Sameera close in college, violently takes her to a secluded place, attacks her and while trying to escape Sameera gets badly injured and goes into coma.
+Seeing Sameera in danger, Jagan decides to surrender but falls unconscious and remembers his past.
+It is revealed that Banerjee killed Jagan's parents when they found out about the wrongdoings of Banerjee, took in Jagan, and found out that Jagan collected proof against him, Banerjee planted a bomb in his car and killed his own son, and his wife died due to shock.
+Sagar, seeing Jagan and Sameera close in college, violently takes her to a secluded place, attacks her, and while trying to escape Sameera gets badly injured and goes into a coma.
 Irfan finds out the truth, Indra gets Sagar arrested and Rekha takes Sravanthi's side.
 After Sameera gains consciousness, they decide to take the case back to save Sagar's career and warn him not to repeat this with anyone else or they will go to court next time.
-Sagar realizes his love for Rekha, Rahul insults Sameera in college.
-Despite all this, Jagan and Sameera fall in love, Sravanthi finds out Zubeida/Vennela is her daughter, Vennela gives birth to her and Irfan's son Iqbal, and she is taken to Australia.
-Wilson makes everyone believe Vennela is dead, makes James believe he killed her and gets James and Gayathri arrested for all their wrongdoings.
+Sagar realises his love for Rekha, and Rahul insults Sameera in college.

+Despite all this, Jagan and Sameera fall in love, while Sravanthi finds out Zubeida/Vennela is her daughter.
+Vennela gives birth to her and Irfan's son Iqbal, and she is taken to Australia.
+Wilson makes everyone believe Vennela is dead, makes James believe he killed her, and gets James and Gayathri arrested for all their wrongdoings.
 They discover that Vennela is alive.
 James, unable to bear that Gayathri may kill herself due to her mental imbalance and staying away from James, begs Wilson and Indra's father to take back the case.
 They see the condition of Gayathri and out of humanity take the case back with a warning to James to never come near them again.
 James takes Gayathri to America after trying to search for Hema, writes a letter to Indra's father and sends a bouquet to Sameera and Jagan for their wedding, and writes in the letter expressing regret for his actions all these years, asks him to take care of Gayathri if anything happens to James.
 Jagan and Sameera get married and Chakravam comes to a happy end.